madeofpendletonwool/PinePods/completed_todos.md

 - [x] Added episode skip button in the episode playing page.
 Skips to the next in the queue.
 - [x] Fixed issue with the reverse button in the episode page so that it now reverses the playback by 15 seconds.
 - [x] Fixed issue where spacebar didn't work in app when episode was playing
 - [x] Added and verified support for mysql databases.
-Thanks
+Thanks @rgarcia6520
-- [x] Fixed issue with refreshing on settings page.
-Thanks

 Version 0.6.2